·Updated June 26, 2026·churn rate / customer retention / repeat rate / LTV / ecommerce metrics

 When inflow and outflow balance, customer count looks flat, and the quality erosion of revenue stays hidden.

-Voluntary churn, where customers leave on purpose, and payment-failure churn, where the transaction quietly breaks from an expired card and the like.
+Voluntary churn, where customers leave on purpose, and payment-failure churn, where the transaction breaks before anyone notices.

 Overall averages smooth it out, and there's a delay before the drift shows up in the numbers.